stefan-hoeck/idris2-ilex/README.md

 The rest is plain pattern matches on the lexicographic token:

-* After a comma, we change to state's tag.
-In case the last token was already a comma, we append an empty cell (`Null`).
+* After a comma, we change the state's tag.
+In case the last token was not a value, we append an empty cell (`Null`).
 * After a line break, we start a new line and append the current line to the list of lines.
 Like with a comma, we might append an empty cell.
 Note, that we do not generate completely empty